klein178/JedKleinMoBettaProject/README-JedKlein.md

   - check for valid user input
   - implement method to check dice when a user calls another users bluff
   - lots of updates to the client handler
+  - display all the dice to both clients when someone calls a bluff
   - removing dice as players lose a round
   - rerolling the dice every round, allowing for multiple rounds to be played according to the rules.